azaespa/Calculator/README.md

 Made the two inputs in readonly mode ehanced the color and hover effect of all of the buttons errors occur in PATCH 1.3 is already fixed

+PATCH 1.5
+Added keypress function
+can now use the number keys

+PATCH 1.6
+Added keypress function
+can now use both numbers and operators keys

+PATCH 1.7
+Added keypress function (under maintenance) adding the equals key makes the code more tricky and buggy.